nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_07-MULTIPLE_INHERITANCE.md

 # Multiple Inheritance

-In Python, you can use classes to represent concrete things - Person, Building, Vehicle, Animal, Flower - but you also use them to define general types of things so that they can be grouped together in a more flexible way.
+In Python, you can use classes to represent concrete things - Person, Building, Vehicle, Product, Flower - but you also use them to define general types of things so that they can be grouped together in a more flexible way.
 That mechanism in Python is called multiple inheritance.
 You can inherit from **more** than just one parent class!

 ## Why Are You Learning This?